Arizona Rattlers: Head coaches

-Staff

 Team ownership

 The Arizona Rattlers introduced Ron Shurts as the team's new majority owner on May 12, 2011.

 "I have been an Arizona Rattlers season ticket holder since day one and attended the first Arizona Rattlers game at America West Arena.
 I believe in the team and the Arena Football League," said Shurts.
 "I want to bring the passion and excitement for Rattlers football back to US Airways Center and the Valley."

 "Downtown Phoenix continues to grow and the Rattlers will be an integral part of the affordable, family-fun entertainment that the Suns and the Mercury are providing the local community," Shurts added.